-With suitable work management software, you gain the ability to capture important activities.
+With suitable field service management software, you gain the ability to capture important activities.
 This will let you review the recorded status updates and evaluate engineers’ performance.
 You will be also able to easily determine if you’re meeting your KPIs and act accordingly.

 Some clients are going to drain more of your time while creating less revenue.
 That’s a fact.
 But you can’t segment your clients based on their profitability without a reliable tool that would enable you to log each and every project with the smallest details.
-Joblogic field service and work management software is such a tool!
+Joblogic's field service management software is such a tool!

 For instance, service tracking shows each step in a project, allowing you to see how much of your engineer’s time is being consumed on a given job.
 Avoid combing through your files for invoices, worker hours and other data on your clients.
-Who has time for that?
-Simply consult one tool to find the data you need.
+Simply use our software to find the data you need.

-When your back office spends inordinate amounts of time in paperwork, scheduling and more, your office workers won’t have time to free you up for strategic planning.
-However, cloud-based organisation tools can eliminate stress for your back office.
+When your back office produces inordinate amounts of paperwork for scheduling, status updates and more, your office workers won’t have time to free you up for strategic planning.
+However, cloud-based management software can eliminate stress for your back office.

 Seasoned engineers are an asset to your field service company.
 But the more dependent you grow on a mobile worker, the more vulnerable your company becomes if that engineer leaves or retires.